-Draft Policy LB3 Large Agricultural Buildings and Extensions
+Policy LB3 Large Agricultural Buildings and Extensions

 Any proposals for poly-tunnels, large agricultural buildings and other rural business buildings which require planning consent will be required to take into consideration any adverse impact on local landscape features, and to provide suitable measures for mitigation.
-Buildings should be sited on lower ground and slopes wherever possible and should not be in prominent locations on the skyline, with the exception of broiler houses, whose siting on higher ground would be considered, as it would reduce and disperse smells.
+Buildings should be sited on lower ground and slopes wherever possible and should not be in prominent locations on the skyline.
+However large broiler houses may be sited on higher ground to help reduce and disperse unpleasant odours, where adverse impacts on the landscape and long distance views are minimised through suitable screening and landscaping.
 Landscaping conditions will be required to disguise the buildings over 10 years, creating a wooded area.